momchilgeorgiev/transfer_learing_xray/README.md

-# Using transferlearning for medical image classification.
+# Using transfer learning for medical image classification.
 Pros, cons and a discussion.

 ## About the project
 This here is my project from my last course in Deep Learning (December 2023) in SoftUni.